viktor2097/visma-administration/README.md

   invoice.rows()[-1].delete()
 ```

-# Why is it recommended to only configure one company?

-The underlying API is a DLL file, which can only be loaded once per process, and the fact that Vismas API has no direct way to open
-multiple companies at once.
-I had to choose between complaticating the codebase a lot and try to load the dll in multiple processes for each company, or simply allow one company to be accessed at a time.

-The latter works well for me, as we don't have too much requests.
-Whenever your multithreaded code tries to open two different companies, it will finish all open API's through the context manager (get_company_api) before opening the other company.
-If you for instance have 100 managers open for company A, you need to wait for those to finish before the context manager yields the API for company B. This could be problematic if you make a ton of requests, and could add some major delay.

-Therefore it's up to you if you want to configure multiple companies or not.

 # Other info
 In Visma's documentation you can find a list of DB_fields that you may access through their API.
 For instance